anvouk/anv/README.md

 # anv

-anv is a collection of one-header-only C99 libraries made by me.
+anv is a collection of one-header-only C99 libraries.

+All libraries prefixed with `anv_` are made by me and under MIT license.

+The libs inside the `repackages` folder are existing libs which have been converted into single header-only and plus eventual minor changes.
+These should be 1:1 drop-in replacement to the originals without any changes to public interfaces.

+List of changes applied:
+- Converted to single header only lib
+- Reformatted/cleaned-up
+- Made conformant with stricter build options (e.g. `-Wall -Wextra -Werror -Wpedantic`)
+- Other improvements (see comments in header files for more info)

+All repackaged libs are under their original license.

 Needless to say, this collection has been heavily inspired by [stb](https://github.com/nothings/stb).
 Hope this small collection may be of help.

 ## Usage

-Every header has its own `[HEADER_NAME]_IMPLEMENTATION` macro that must be defined one and only one time in the program before including it.
+Every header has its own `[HEADER_NAME]_IMPLEMENTATION` macro.
+Define this macro before including the source file in exactly one place in your program.

-Once this is done, simply include the header like any other wherever is needed.
+After this is done, the header can be included as normal wherever is needed.

-## Libs list
+## ANV libs list

 |      Headers      |  OS   | Description                                |
 |:-----------------:|:-----:|--------------------------------------------|